dmcconeghy/gillette/README.md

     -  Using multiple search terms fails if words not found in exactly that order/spacing.
     -  Potentially unwanted substring search results men's clothing retuns women's clothing
   - UseState **issue**
     - I believe searches are making un-needed calls.
 These are clearer with console.log in Search lines 43-44 where we can see potentially unwanted data fetching due to the order of useState/useEffect calls.
+Also visible during searches with products swapping places rapidly before final render?
   - SearchHelpers **refactor**
     - *Refactored searchHelpers (and product / productTables components) to use the API returned object rather than using productIDs and calling the API a second time*
     - ~~~Search helper takes the executeSearch and returns productIDs as an array.~~~